 MIT’s preeminence in entrepreneurship is rooted in its founding.
-The Institute was one of the first land-grant colleges, and was designed to deliver a practical education instead of the focus on the classics at many private universities that were founded to train clergy.
-Its emphasis on mens et manus, “mind and hand,” is infused into the entrepreneurship curriculum and programming, which emphasizes learning by doing.
-In the 2011–2012 academic year, 42 entrepreneurship classes saw 2,753 course enrollments, including six Independent Activities Period short courses.
-A new summer program, the MIT Founders’ Skills Accelerator, received 129 applications for 10 student-team slots in summer 2012, showing that entrepreneurship is a year-round endeavor at MIT.
+As one of the first land-grant colleges, the Institute was designed to deliver a practical education rather than to focus on the classical education that was provided by many private universities of that era.
+This emphasis on practice is infused into the entrepreneurship curriculum and programming, which emphasizes learning by doing.
+Over the course of the 2015–2016 academic year, more than 60 entrepreneurship courses were offered, as well as not-for-credit boot camps over the Independent Activities Period and the summer MIT delta v accelerator program, formerly known as the MIT Global Skills Accelerator program.

 Several MIT departments, labs, and centers foster entrepreneurship and innovation at MIT:

 - Deshpande Center for Technological Innovation

 - Martin Trust Center for MIT Entrepreneurship